johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 Design Rationale {#rationale}
 ----------------

 This document uses YANG {{?RFC6020}} to represent the information model for three main reasons.
 First, YANG, along with its data structure extensions {{!RFC8791}}, allows designers to define the model in an abstract way, decoupled from specific implementations.
 This abstraction ensures consistency and provides flexibility for diverse potential implementations, with the structure and groupings easily adaptable to data models such as those specific to SNMP {{?RFC1157}}, NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or IPFIX {{?RFC7011}}.
 Second, this approach ensures a lossless translation from the information model to a YANG data model, preserving both semantics and structure.
-Lastly, YANG capitalises on the community’s broad familiarity with its syntax and use, facilitating easier adoption and evolution.
+Lastly, YANG capitalises on the community's broad familiarity with its syntax and use, facilitating easier adoption and evolution.

 Structure {#structure}
 ---------